Skip to main content

 public J.Assignment visitAssignment(J.Assignment assignment, ExecutionContext ctx) {

-// Use ControlFlowSupport for automatic CFG caching and management
+// Use ControlFlowSupport for automatic Control Flow Graph (CFG) caching and management

 Boolean isDead = ControlFlowSupport.analyze(getCursor(), false,